bhatmushahid/spring-iitd.github.io/docs/docs/host_your_website.md

+---
+authors:
+  - Anupam Sobti
+date: 2024-03-15
+---

 CSE department allows you to host a static website at the url www.cse.iitd.ac.in/~<user>.
 Following steps need to be followed:

 * Go to GCL Lab (4th floor, Bharti Building) and submit the application for a new account.
 * Make sure you request the username you want to be your website url.
 The URL hosted would be www.cse.iitd.ac.in/~username
 * Once you get the username, ssh to palasi/sri from anywhere in the IIT network.
 `ssh username@palasi.cse.iitd.ac.in`